 Who doesn’t like biscuits, especially ones that are shaped like hearts?

-With Valentines Day only 6 days away, I decided to make some biscuits with my little rascal at the weekend.
+With Valentines Day only a couple of days away, I decided to make some biscuits with my little rascal at the weekend.
 They was easy peasy to make, and it was so much fun decorating them – and eating them of course.

 I have popped the recipe below, I think they make such a thoughtful gift for the one you love, or a great treat for yourself with a cuppa.